abelofficial/aws-serverless-dotnet-ddd-template/README.md

     -   **A:** Create a new class inheriting from `BaseFunctions`, add it to `template.yaml`, and create an npm script if needed.
 -   **Q: Why do I get 500 errors?**
     -   **A:** Check your handler exists, request format is correct, and all dependencies are properly injected.
+-   **Q: How do I customize this template for my project?**
+    -   **A:** See the "Customization" section below for step-by-step instructions.

 ---